You’ve probably experienced some kind of culture clash in your attempt to live a normal life in a foreign country.

 All I had to do to get over this perceived culture clash was to loosen up my rigid thinking and start asking questions.
 Doing so also helped me let go of a growing sense of annoyance and resentment.

-How you can move out your comfort zone one tiny step at a time
+How to move out your comfort zone – one tiny step at a time

 At the very least, I encourage you to try out and explore whatever-it-is that annoys you, so you can make an educated guess about how it feels to live outside of your comfort zone.